-If your blood glucose levels are under 4 mmols - your need to treat this 'hypo' with a good dose of sugary drink or food - $\frac{1}{2}$ a glass of regular fizzy or orange juice, 8 jelly beans, glucose tablets or similar.
-Test your blood glucose levels again in 15 minutes, if you are still under 4 mmols, treat again with sugar, but if you have blood glucose above 4 - have something to eat
+If your blood glucose levels are under 4 mmols - your need to treat this 'hypo' with a good dose of sugary drink or food - a glass of regular fizzy or orange juice, 6 teaspoons of sugar in warm water or 18 jelly beans.
+Test your blood glucose levels again in 15 minutes, if you are still under 4 mmols, treat again with the sugary drink or jelly beans, but if you have blood glucose above 4 - have something to eat like your next meal, a banana or a slice of toast.